publishpress/PublishPress-Planner/src/readme.txt

 = 0.6.3 (Mar.
 21, 2011) =
 * Restored email notifications to old delivery method instead of queueing with WP cron because of reliability issues.
-* Better approach to including files so Edit Flow works properly on Windows systems.
+* Better approach to including files so PublishPress works properly on Windows systems.
 * Option to see all unpublished content on story budget and editorial calendar with a filter to include scheduled posts as unpublished content.

 = 0.6.2 (Jan.
 26, 2011) =